New 90-minute weight loss procedure deemed ‘safe’ for NHS use

 According to Nice, obesity costs the NHS an estimated £6.5 billion per year and is the second-biggest preventable cause of cancer.

-The Health Survey for England 2021 found 25.9% of adults in England are obese, with a further 37.9% overweight.
+The Health Survey for England 2021 found 25.9 per cent of adults in England are obese, with a further 37.9 per cent overweight.

 Prof Benger added: “Surgical treatment options are in high demand and not everyone wants, or is fit enough, to undergo an operation like bariatric surgery.